Mylnefield Research Services -

 Mylnefield Lipid Analysis is delighted to report that its facilities for lipid analysis have been approved for GMP work by the US FDA.
 This complements similar approval from the UK MHRA for both GCP and GMP analysis.
 We are now one of the few laboratories in the world able to undertake specialist lipid analysis that is approved by both European and US authorities.

-Fatty Acids and Lipids - Chemistry, Biology and Analysis Course (2014) - PLACES STILL AVAILABLE FOR 2014
+Fatty Acids and Lipids - Chemistry, Biology and Analysis Course (2015)

-MRS announce that the 2014; Fatty Acids and Lipids - Chemistry, Biology and Analysis Course, will take place between the 27th and 28th February 2014, at The James Hutton Institute, Dundee, Scotland.
+MRS announce that the 2015; Fatty Acids and Lipids - Chemistry, Biology and Analysis Course, will take place between the 26th and 27th February 2015, at The James Hutton Institute, Dundee, Scotland.
 The course of lectures will be given by Dr Charlie Scrimgeour and Dr Bill Christie MBE, and is designed especially for those working with lipids (fats and oils) in the food, oleochemical, cosmetic and pharmaceutical industries, as well as in academia.
 The course will provide an introduction to the chemistry, physics, biochemistry and analysis of lipid molecules.
-Programme details and application forms are available on our website at http://www.lipid.co.uk/booking-request.asp.
-Please contact David Somerville by email (email@example.com) or by phone on +44 1382 568568 with any additional queries.
+For more details, please contact David Somerville by email (firstname.lastname@example.org) or by phone on +44 1382 568568.

 MRS Awarded Agricultural Business of the Year